sabrinaMKE201073/DSroadmap2025/notes/EDA_Python/P1_Data_Analysis.md

+# Module 1: Getting to Know a Dataset

 ## 1) Functions used for Exploring Data Analysis

 `.head()` - get a first few rows for take a look at our dataframe overview